 - i.
-Occupations that discharge or emit odors, noxious or toxic matter or vapors; heat, glare, noise, and/or radiation; - ii.
-Manufacturing, welding or any other light industrial use; - iii.
-The salvage, repair, maintenance or sales of motor vehicles, or motor vehicle engines or parts; - iv.
-Tow truck operations; - v.
-The use of mechanical or electrical equipment except as ordinarily utilized in purely domestic, household, recreational hobbies or a home office use; - vi.
-The use of any motor vehicle exceeding 4,500 kg licensed gross vehicle weight, or a commercial vehicle unless such vehicle is completely enclosed within a building; - vii.
-Materials and commodities that involve delivery to and from the home-based business residence in such bulk or quantity as to require regular or frequent delivery by a commercial vehicle or trailer; - viii.
-Business that result in traffic congestion, on street parking overflow, electrical interference, fire hazards or health hazards; - ix.
-Veterinary clinics, kennels; - x.
-Orchestra and band training; - xi.
-Office uses that generate regular daily visits by clients, as in a clinic; - xii.
-Public gathering use; - xiii.
-Telephone or mail order sales of goods where customers enter the premises to inspect, purchase or take possession of goods; - xiv.
-The sale of any commodity not produced on the premises, except for personal service-related products; - xv.
-Warehouse outlet; - xvi.
-Contractors Yards; - xvii.
-Adult Entertainment Uses; and, - xviii.
+Occupations that discharge or emit odors, noxious or toxic matter or vapors; heat, glare, noise and/or radiation; - ii.
+The salvage, repair, maintenance or sales of motor vehicles, or motor vehicle engines or parts; - iii.
+Tow truck operations; - iv.
+The use of mechanical or electrical equipment except as ordinarily utilized in purely domestic, household, recreational hobbies or a home office use; - v.
+The use of any motor vehicle exceeding 4,500 kg licensed gross vehicle weight, or a commercial vehicle unless such vehicle is completely enclosed within a building; - vi.
+Materials and commodities that involve delivery to and from the home-based business residence in such bulk or quantity as to require regular or frequent delivery by a commercial vehicle or trailer; - vii.
+Business that result in traffic congestion, on street parking overflow, electrical interference, fire hazards or health hazards; - viii.
+Veterinary clinics, pet breeding and boarding kennels; - ix.
+Orchestra and band training; - x.
+Office uses that generate regular daily visits by clients, as in a clinic; - xi.
+Public gathering use; - xii.
+Warehouse outlet; - xiii.
+Contractors Yards; - xiv.
+Adult Entertainment Uses; and, - xv.
 Any other use that is not complimentary to the quiet enjoyment of a residential neighbourhood.